cwsoft/Emiga/README.md

 **Please note:** When starting a new or ported Amiga setup the very first time, the screen mode needs to be adapted for a nice user experience.
 In Pimiga2, the screen mode can be set via `System:Prefs/ScreenMode`.
 All Workbench setups include the `ScreenMode` tool to set a proper resultion like 32-bit 1920x1080 px.

-### D2: Porting Pimiga2 to Emiga
+### D2: Port Pimiga 2 to Emiga
 **Note:** It's assumed you already have [Pimiga 2](https://youtube.com/watch?v=KLJk8fTjQLw) up and running on your Pi4/400 incl. a stable internet connection.

-1. Format a fast 64-GB USB 3.2 stick with `exFat` file format on your computer (e.g. Windows)
+1. Format a fast 64-GB USB 3.2 stick with `exFat` on your computer
-2. Plug formated USB stick into your Pi, then boot-up your Pimiga2 setup from SD-Card
+2. Plug formated USB stick into your Pi, then boot Pimiga 2 from SD
-3. Quit out of Pimiga Scalos Workbench via `(F12 -> Quit)`
+3. Quit Pimiga Scalos Workbench via `(F12 -> Quit)`
-4. Ensure formated USB stick was mounted correctly during boot-up.
-Enter `ls /media` and check for the mount-points: `usb` and `kick`.
+4. Enter `ls /media` and check if mount-points: `usb` and `kick` exists
-5. Then enter following commands to copy Pimiga2 to your USB stick:
+5. Enter following commands to copy Pimiga 2 to your USB stick:
    ```
    # Install zip command (requires LAN/WLAN internet connection)
    sudo apt install zip